vaishnaviie/quizify/README.md

 ## AI Usage

-I used **ChatGPT** and **Cursor** during development for:

 - Understanding LLM and API integration concepts
 - Exploring implementation approaches
 - Debugging and troubleshooting
 - Reviewing edge cases
 - Improving UI implementation

-AI-generated suggestions were reviewed and adapted during development.
-The final implementation, architecture, and design decisions were made by me.

 ## Known Limitations

 - Quiz quality depends on the provided input and AI model response.
-- Only multiple-choice quizzes are currently supported.
+- Only single-choice quizzes are currently supported.
 - Quiz sessions are not persisted after leaving the application.
 - AI responses are not streamed.
 - Authentication is not implemented.